waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Current Plan (Route 23 -> Victory Road)
 - **Objective:** Navigate through Route 23 to re-enter Victory Road 1F.
-- **Plan:** The party is fully healed.
-The `pathfinder` tool is now fully functional.
-I will navigate Route 23 in segments, using Surf to cross the water sections, until I reach the Victory Road entrance at (5, 32).
+- **Status:** The party is fully healed.
+The `pathfinder` tool is now fully functional after resolving bugs with ledge traversal and surfing.
+- **Plan:** I will navigate Route 23 in segments, using Surf to cross the water sections, until I reach the Victory Road entrance at (5, 32).
+I am currently on the second landmass.

 # VIII.
 Future Development & Testing
 - **Agent Idea:** Create a `multi_modal_planner` agent that can break down a long-distance navigation goal into a sequence of pathfinder calls with different movement modes (e.g., walking, then surfing, then walking again).